pranigopu/pranigopu.github.io/docs/effectiveness/extreme-ownership.md

 - Planning
 - Communication

-How?
-Firstly, prioritisation is a means to achieve simplicity in focus.
+<details><summary>How?
+Click to read further.</summary><p>Firstly, prioritisation is a means to achieve simplicity in focus.
 Secondly, planning ensures that the mental work needed to resolve potential complexities is handled beforehand, when we have the time, energy and focus to consider these complexities more.
 Hence, when under the pressure of a real-life situation, when the focus becomes much narrower to deal more effectively with the present moment, we already know what can be done to be effective.
+<br><br>

-_A good plan enables simpler focus._
+<i>A good plan enables simpler focus.<i>
+<br><br>
 Finally, communication.
-This is simple: if a plan, the broader goal or the priorities are not clear, it is the responsibility of each member of the team, and most of all the leader, to facilitate and encourage clarifying communication.
+This is simple: if a plan, the broader goal or the priorities are not clear, it is the responsibility of each member of the team, and most of all the leader, to facilitate and encourage clarifying communication.</p></details>

+---

 **NOTE**: _Priorities can shift and change, which is why simplicity of the broader goals, good planning and solid communication are vital in maintaining the ability to effectively prioritise and execute despite such shifts and changes.
 Furthermore, drawing from Willink and Babin (p.
 163) do not let the focus on one priority cause target fixation.
 Maintain the ability to see other problems developing and rapidly shift as needed._